 In 1922 a player called Thackwray featured twice for Scotland and Frank Morris, an original member, played in goal for Scotland in 14 matches between 1926-32 and was reckoned to be the best goalkeeper in the British Isles.
 The only matches played in those days were against England, Ireland and Wales.

-Hockey virtually closed down during World War II and it was not until 1947 that Leon Veitch (Alan Veitch’s father) and some other pre-war players revived the club, starting only with 10 players.
+District League hockey was officially sanctioned in the 1950s.
 By 1958, Inverleith had 4 teams and too many players.
 To help with fixtures, the 2nd XI was renamed the Nomads.
-However, this surplus of ‘talent’ spurred the club to assist in the formation of 2 other Edinburgh clubs: Edinburgh Civil Service (now Edinburgh Hockey Club); and Broughton School FP (now Waverley Inveresk Trinity) whose initial teams featured ex-Inverleith players.
+However, this surplus of ‘talent’ spurred the club to assist in the formation of two other Edinburgh clubs: Edinburgh Civil Service (now Edinburgh Hockey Club); and Broughton School FP (now Waverley Inveresk Trinity) whose initial teams featured ex-Inverleith players.

 The 1st XI at this time was in fact regarded as probably the strongest team in Scotland and at one time in the sixties fielded 9 full internationalists and 2 final trialists (Ally Philip and A Knott) in the team.
 Ironically, Edinburgh Civil Service then became the dominant force in Scottish Club hockey (both outdoor and indoor) for almost the next two decades, supported by recruits from Leith Academy, a strong school at the time.

 Although Inverleith never won the National League title, the Scottish Cup was won in 1968 and 1975, being losing finalists in 1966, 1971 and 1973.
 Having won the cup in 1975, the Club represented Scotland in the European Club Championships held in Amsterdam the following year.

 Denis Hay played in the 1972 Olympics and Ken Dick played for GB in 1976 and these two, plus Tom and Andy Hay, also played for Scotland indoors.
 In the 70’s, the 1st XI were fortunate to be captained by Stewart McNulty (64 Irish caps) and later by Peter Ewles who played for Scotland while a member of Edinburgh Civil Service and, like Denis Hay, played for GB in the 1972 Olympics.